 In step 3, you create a new computer in the Reskit domain, Wolf, or Wolf.Reskit.Org.
 This step creates no output.

 To prepare to add SRV1 to the domain in a single operation, in step 4, you create a credential object for SRV1’s administrator user.
 You need this because SRV1 is a workgroup computer.
 In step 5, you create a script block that adds a computer to the Reskit.Org domain.
-Nether step produces any output.
+Neither step produces any output.

 In step 6, you invoke the script block on SRV1, adding the computer to the domain.
 The output of this step looks like this: